Rating: ![]()

 Things change when Ayane runs into a shady looking fellow impressed by her legs (no, not like that) who offers to become her coach.
 He may not have the facilities, but he does seem to know what he's doing, so all's well until Ayane finds out it's not wrestling, but kickboxing he's been training her for...

-The plot is good fun; it's silly enough to make for some amusing situations, but still solid enough to keep you interested in the characters.
-Bringing us to point two: The oddball coach, Ayane, and the rest of the small cast are not original, but are fun nonetheless, and Ayane and her friend have one of those sweet relationships that can be fun to watch no matter how many times you've seen the same thing before.
+The plot is good fun; silly enough to make for some amusing situations, but still solid enough to keep you interested in the characters.
+Bringing us to point two: The oddball coach, Ayane, and the rest of the small cast make up in fun what they lack in originality.
+Plus, Ayane and her friend have one of those sweet relationships that's fun to watch no matter how many times you've seen the same thing before.

 Sadly, this is also one of the many OAV series cut short after only two episodes, so it doesn't go anywhere.
 The intro credits hint at plenty of fun that was never capitalized on, but at least it doesn't leave you hanging, so the unfinished story isn't that frustrating.

 Don't take any of this to mean that the whole thing is realistic, just that the fights are not superpowered jump-fests, nor is the kickboxing silly or cute.
-This might seem a little at odds with the slightly silly concept and fun characters, but the whole thing ends up fitting together quite well.
-Basically a good combination of nonsensical plot, solid action, and fun characters (nothing original, mind you--just fun).
+This might seem a little at odds with the concept, but the whole thing ends up fitting together quite well.
+Basically a good combination of nonsensical plot, solid action, and fun characters.

-Overall, an anime-weird plot and fun characters combined with semi-realistic fight scenes make Ayane's High Kick lots of fun, and worth watching for fans of either action comedy or just good silly fun.
+Overall, an anime-weird plot and fun characters combined with semi-realistic fight scenes make Ayane's High Kick lots of fun, and worth a shot for fans of either action comedy or just good silly fun.

 The Battle Athletes OAV series is probably the most similar, though a wildly different setting and somewhat more serious.
 Also has some things in common with Ranma 1/2 (though no real romance).